3 Days in Amsterdam Itinerary| Amsterdam City Break Travel Guide

 Museum Quarter Amsterdam

-First off on your Amsterdam weekend break is the museum quarter widely considered the cultural hub of Amsterdam, the Museum Quarter is the city’s pinnacle of sophistication and home to three museums – the Van Gogh Museum, the Stedelijk Museum, and the Rijksmuseum.
-These are also three of the best museums in Amsterdam.
+Top of your Amsterdam weekend break list is visiting the museum quarter widely considered the cultural hub of Amsterdam, the Museum Quarter is the city’s pinnacle of sophistication and home to many museums – the Van Gogh Museum, the Stedelijk Museum, and the Rijksmuseum.

-The area promises fun because of the kaleidoscope of attractions and activities.
+The area promises fun because of the kaleidoscope of attractions and activities in Amsterdam.

 Learn about Dutch history at Rijksmuseum